buehler/dotnet-operator-sdk/docs/docs/webhooks.md

 When a webhook is registered, the specified operations will trigger a POST call to the operator.

 > [!NOTE]
+> The certificates are generated with [cfssl](https://github.com/cloudflare/cfssl),
+> an amazing tool from cloudflare that helps with the general hassle
+> of creating CAs and certificates in general.

+> [!NOTE]
 > Make sure you commit the `ca.pem` / `ca-key.pem` file.